Before you begin

 Run the following command to create a new virtual machine:

-, re-run the command again.This command will create a new VM instance with a Public IP address and a default Service Account attached.
+, re-run the command again.This command creates a new VM instance with a public IP address and a default service account attached.

-This activity will immediately generate three new vulnerability findings:
+Performing this activity immediately generates three new vulnerability findings:

 Select the export-findings-pubsub-topic-sub subscription.